robocode-dev/tank-royale/docs/docs/articles/physics.md

 ### Firepower

 The maximum firepower is 3 and the minimum firepower is 0.1.
+The amount of energy used on the firepower is subtracted from the bot's energy.

 ### Bullet damage